Motion Detector vs. Presence Detector

 3 135 Motion-Detector-vs.-Presence-Detector-Pros-and-Cons Desktop

-If you walked into a security accessory store in the 1990s and asked for a motion sensor, you would be given a contraption to hang in a particular area in your house.
-The device would then automatically switch on a light or trip an alarm that scares away a burglar.
+If you walked into a security specialty store in the 1990s, you might see a variety of home security accessories, including motion sensors.
+Kits sold would include a contraption for you to install in a particular area in your house that would automatically switch on a light or trip a local alarm to scares away a burglar.

 Unfortunately, the effectiveness of these gadgets tended to come into question because of the false positives.
-In other words, a raccoon scavenging in your trash would trigger an alarm from these motion detectors.
+Because this technology was based on radar, a technology adapted for residential and commercial purposes by Samuel Bagno in the 1940s, any type of motion could falsely trigger the sensor.
+In other words, a raccoon scavenging in your trash could easily trigger a false alarm due to the motion detectors’ limited ability to distinguish between difference causes or types of motion.

-Currently, homeowners are exposed to a multitude of motion detectors that don’t wake you up at night when a raccoon is busy vandalizing your trash bin in the backyard.
-Today, you can go to a home security shop and end up with a genuine presence detector.
-But how do you tell the difference between the two tools and what best suits your home?
+Fortunately, homeowners can now select from a multitude of motion detector types that won’t wake you up at night because of ambient tree movement or a raccoon vandalizing your trash bin.
+Today, you can shop for home security equipment from a company such as Brinks Home™, which offers 24/7 professional monitoring, professional installation, and customized solutions for a variety of homes.
+This will help you end up with a genuine presence detector.
+How do you tell the difference between the two tools and what best suits your home?

-A motion detector is the linchpin of your home security setup, considering it’s the main device that detects movement in an area.
-When a sensor is tripped, the device sends a signal to your security system’s control panel monitoring center, highlighting the existence of a potential threat.
-Subsequently, this triggers an alarm.
+A motion detector is the staple of your home security setup, considering it’s the main device that detects movement in open areas.
+When a sensor is tripped, the device communicates to your security system’s control panel.
+If your security system is armed, and no motion is expected in the space where the sensor detected motion, this can trigger an alarm, which can be audible locally and generate an alert to your security company’s Alarm Monitoring Center.

 Pros